 Potty training your puppy will be pretty high on your list of priorities right now.
 That's because, unfortunately, new puppies don't always arrive fully housetrained.

-Potty training your puppy is probably on your list of priorities right now, especially if your Cocker Spaniel isn't yet fully house-trained.
-Our ultimate guide to toilet training your pet will help you to have your little boy dry in no time at all!
+Don't worry; these invaluable tips and advice will help make potty training your puppy a breeze!
+Our ultimate guide to toilet training your Cocker Spaniel puppy will help you to have your little boy dry in no time at all!

 And that's why potty training your puppy will be your number one priority right now!

-At this young age, your puppy won't know any different, so it will be up to you to teach him your house rules.
+Your puppy won't know any different at this young age, so it will be up to you to teach him your house rules.

-Set up a simple puppy toilet training regime and stick to it - it will be much easier for you both if you do!
+Set up a simple puppy toilet training regime and stick to it - if you do, it will be much easier for you both!

-No-one ever said that house training a dog or a puppy was going to be a walk in the park, but if you follow the steps set out below your Cocker Spaniel puppy will be dry in no time at all!
+No one ever said that house training a dog or a puppy would be a walk in the park, but if you follow the steps below, your Cocker Spaniel puppy will be dry in no time at all!

-But with house training, timing is everything.
 Your puppy's toilet needs are predictable.
-Understanding them will allow you to build a routine around those needs, as follows.
+Understanding them will allow you to build a routine around those needs.